Trending Technology Alert: The Impact of 5G

 What is 5G?

-Telecommunications companies are frantically racing to increase their 5G coverage for obvious reasons, but why are countries also competing to dominate this new contested spectrum space?
+Telecommunications companies are frantically racing to increase their 5G coverage, but why are countries also competing to dominate this new, contested spectrum space?

-Electronic warfare (EW) is the newest battlefield, and it can be a serious threat.
-EW is an action that strategically uses the electromagnetic spectrum for military purposes used in cases like intercepting, locating, sending, disrupting, or jamming military communications.
+Electronic warfare (EW) is the newest domain of warfare, and poses serious threats.
+EW exploits the electromagnetic spectrum to gain a tactical advantage in intercepting, locating, sending, disrupting, or jamming military communications.

 5G Boosts VR

-Virtual Reality (VR) is rapidly expanding across all military aspects, from increasing healthcare access to all U.S. military personnel to being utilized for combat training.
-VR technologies that mimic actual combat grounds must accurately depict and be precisely responsive to real-life actions and reactions.
-Lag time in these virtual immersive training environments (ITE’s) could result in real-world detrimental results.
+Virtual Reality (VR) is rapidly expanding across DoD use cases, from increasing healthcare access to all U.S. military personnel to being utilized for combat training.
+VR technologies that simulate real battlespaces must accurately depict and precisely respond to real-life actions and reactions.
+Lag time in these virtual immersive training environments (ITE’s) could result in detrimental results when translated to real-world scenarios.

 The significance, or consequence, of 45 milliseconds could be life-or-death for our soldiers.